 The graduate metallurgist has a wide choice of type of employment and location.
 He may work in production, technical control or development, either in the ore treatment or metal extraction plants in locations such as Newcastle, Port Kembla, Broken Hill, Mt.
 Isa, Mt.
-Morgan, Gladstone, Port Pirie, Whyalla, Kwinana, Kalgoorlie or Pilbara; or in the metal manufacturing plants, including the automobile, aircraft, ship-building and other industry in general the opportunities for a career in management are excellent, since it is a tradition in this industry that management should be in the hands of technical men.
+Morgan, Gladstone, Port Pirie, Whyalla, Kwinana, Kalgoorlie or Pilbara; or in the metal manufacturing plants, including the automobile, aircraft, ship-building and other industries, of the main centres and capital cities.
+In the metal industry in general the opportunities for a career in management are excellent, since it is a tradition in this industry that management should be in the hands of technical men.
 If the graduate is inclined towards research and development, he will find considerable scope in various government, University, and industrial research laboratories.